mrnko/fullscreen-page-loader-js/README.md

 ---

-Siimple fullscreen loader for your project built using vanilla HTML, CSS and JavaScript.
+Simple fullscreen loader for your project built using vanilla HTML, CSS and JavaScript.

 ## Demo